 Mix your Funfetti Cake Mix as directed on the box.
 Spoon one teaspoon into each spot in your Babycakes Cake Pop Maker.
 Let cook four minutes.
 Use the fork to put onto a cookie sheet and put into the freezer for one hour.

 Melt three or four candy melts and dip the ends of your sticks into the melt and into the cake pop.
 Set upside down on a cookies sheet and put back into the freezer for another hour.
 You should then have a cookie sheet that looks like this –

 Next, melt your chocolate candy melts and coat each cake pop entirely.
-Set in your Cake Pop Stand (check this one out!!) to let the candy harden and cool- about an hour.
+Set in your Cake Pop Stand to let the candy harden and cool- about an hour.
 DO NOT PUT INTO THE FRIDGE – if they get too cold the candy will “sweat” and the next part will not work.